 In 2009, Elrick and Schaefer wrote "The Kwame Sutra: Musings on Lust, Life and Leadership from Detroit Mayor Kwame Kilpatrick" (available at www.kwamesutra.com, a portion of proceeds benefit charities throughout Michigan).
 Elrick's profile of Eminem was selected as the first chapter in "White Noise," an anthology of Eminem stories.

-Elrick is a frequent guest on local radio shows including Drew & Mike on WRIF, 101.1 FM, and the Craig Fahle Show on WDET, 101.9 FM.
+Elrick is host of The Soul of Detroit podcast a frequent guest on local radio shows and podcasts including Drew & Mike.

 In addition to the 2009 Pulitzer Prize for Local Reporting he shared with Schaefer, Elrick has won numerous state and national journalism awards, including: